Local 2-separators: The uniqueness statement of the local 2-separator theorem

-\begin{rem} Under the circumstances of \autoref{lift}, it can be shown that for each local 2-separator $\{b_1,b_2\}$ a lift is uniquely defined -- unless $\{b_1,b_2\}$ is identical to $\{a_1,a_2\}$.
+\begin{rem} Under the circumstances of \autoref{lift}, it can be shown that for each local 2-separator $\{b_1,b_2\}$ a lift is \emph{uniquely} defined -- unless $\{b_1,b_2\}$ is identical to $\{a_1,a_2\}$ (note that $\{a_1,a_2\}$ does not cross itself).
 Indeed, if no $b_i$ is in the set $\{a_1,a_2\}$, this is clear.
 Otherwise there can be at most one vertex $b_i$ that is in $\{a_1,a_2\}$, say it is $b_1$.
 A vertex $b_1'$ in a lift has distance at most $r/2$ from $b_2=b_2'$.
 As any other slice $x'$ of $b_1$ has distance at least $r+1$ from $b_1'$ by \autoref{cut_far}, the vertex $b_2$ has a too large distance from that vertex.
 So $\{x',b_2\}$ cannot be a lift.
 Thus we will in the following always refer to `the' lift. \end{rem}

 \begin{lem}[Lifting Lemma] Assume $G$ is $r$-locally 2-connected.
 Let $\{b_1,b_2\}$ be an $r$-local $2$-separator of $G$.
 Assume $\{b_1,b_2\}$ is not crossed by $\{a_1,a_2\}$ and they are not identical.
 Then the lift $\{b_1',b_2'\}$ of $\{b_1,b_2\}$ is an $r$-local $2$-separator of $G'$.